 Name - a unique name of Transition.
 It is rarely used, and is automatically filled in by Designer.
 Transition name becomes quite important if Transition is initial for a subprocess;

 From activity - the name of the initial Activity for Transition;

 To activity - the name of the final Activity for Transition;

 Classifier - Transition's classifier.
-It can have three states: Not Specified, Direct - marks the direct movement of the document, for instance, from the Created state to the Approved state, and Reverse - marks the reversal movement of the document, for instance, from the Approving state to the Rejected state or back to the Created state.
+It can have three states: Not Specified, Direct - marks the direct movement of the document, for example, from the Created state to the Approved state, and Reverse - marks the reversal movement of the document, for example, from the Approving state to the Rejected state or back to the Created state.
 This parameter is optional.
 All your Transitions may have Classifier = Not Specified, and it does not imply that the processes will be executed in some other way.
-However, this attribute is often used in the following Workflow Engine features: in the Pre-Execution mode for automatic control of the existence of a subprocess (see Subprocesses), or, for instance, to highlight command buttons, just like we do it in the demo.
+However, this attribute is often used in the following Workflow Engine features: in the Pre-Execution mode for automatic control of the existence of a subprocess (see Subprocesses), or, for example, to highlight command buttons, just like we do it in the demo.

 Trigger - sets the Transition's trigger type.
 Its detailed description is given in the introductory part of the Main Terms section.
 There are the following Trigger types:

 Restrictions - used to restrict access to a command.
 It contains a list of restrictions with Allow or Restrict types and the name of the Actor entity.
 Allow enables a specified Actor to execute a command specified in Transition.
 Restrict, in turn, forbids it;